bramathon/insta-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── Pipfile            <- The requirements file for reproducing the analysis environment ├── Pipfile.lock       <- The lock-file for the requirements │
+    ├── environment.yml    <- The environment file for building the conda environment │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.